kojiishi/snap-height/README.md

 at 6th in the feature list.
 * [cutestrap](https://www.cutestrap.com/) aligns all elements and components to the grid.

-To see a sample CSS,
-click <q>Get the CSS</q> button in [Vertical Rhythm Tool](http://soqr.fr/vertical-rhythm/).
+To see a sample CSS to do this today, click <q>Get the CSS</q> button in [Vertical Rhythm Tool](http://soqr.fr/vertical-rhythm/).

 # Overview